marko-js/marko/README.md

 ## Taglib Discovery

-Given a template file, the `raptor-templates` module will automatically discover all taglibs by searching relative to the template file.
+Given a template file, the `marko` module will automatically discover all taglibs by searching relative to the template file.
 The taglib discoverer will search up and also look into `node_modules` to discover applicable taglibs.

-As an example, given a template at path `/my-project/src/pages/login/template.rhtml`, the search path will be the following:
+As an example, given a template at path `/my-project/src/pages/login/template.marko`, the search path will be the following:

-1. `/my-project/src/pages/login/raptor-taglib.json`
+1. `/my-project/src/pages/login/marko-taglib.json`
-2. `/my-project/src/pages/login/node_modules/*/raptor-taglib.json`
+2. `/my-project/src/pages/login/node_modules/*/marko-taglib.json`
-3. `/my-project/src/pages/raptor-taglib.json`
+3. `/my-project/src/pages/marko-taglib.json`
-4. `/my-project/src/pages/node_modules/*/raptor-taglib.json`
+4. `/my-project/src/pages/node_modules/*/marko-taglib.json`
-5. `/my-project/src/raptor-taglib.json`
+5. `/my-project/src/marko-taglib.json`
-6. `/my-project/src/node_modules/*/raptor-taglib.json`
+6. `/my-project/src/node_modules/*/marko-taglib.json`
-7. `/my-project/raptor-taglib.json`
+7. `/my-project/marko-taglib.json`
-8. `/my-project/node_modules/*/raptor-taglib.json`
+8. `/my-project/node_modules/*/marko-taglib.json`

 # FAQ

-__Question:__ _Is Raptor Templates ready for production use?_
+__Question:__ _Is Marko ready for production use?_

-__Answer__: Yes, Raptor Templates has been battle-tested at [eBay](http://www.ebay.com/) and other companies for well over a year and has been designed with high performance, scalability, security and stability in mind.
+__Answer__: Yes, Marko has been battle-tested at [eBay](http://www.ebay.com/) and other companies for well over a year and has been designed with high performance, scalability, security and stability in mind.

 <hr>

 __Question:__ _Can templates be compiled on the client?_

 __Answer__: Possibly, but it is not recommended and it will likely not work in older browsers.
 The compiler is optimized to produce small, high performance compiled templates, but the compiler itself is not small and it comes bundled with some heavyweight modules such as a [JavaScript HTML parser](https://github.com/fb55/htmlparser2).
 In short, always compile your templates on the server.
-The [RaptorJS Optimizer](https://github.com/raptorjs3/raptor-optimizer) is recommended for including compiled templates as part of a web page.
+The [RaptorJS Optimizer](https://github.com/raptorjs3/optimizer) is recommended for including compiled templates as part of a web page.

 <hr>